 \begin{proof} Clearly in any of the cases (1)-(3) $\langle \im(\alpha) \rangle$ is a finitely generated torsion subgroup of $R^* \subset F^*$ and hence it is a finite cyclic group.
 In particular $o(\alpha) < \infty$ which allows to apply \Cref{decomposition of FGalpha}:

-Hence the equivalence between (2) and (3) is a consequence thereof and commensurability of $\Z$-orders in $F[G_{\alpha}]$ (see \cite[Lemma 4.6.9]{EricAngel1}).
-Due to this also any order in $F^{\alpha^i}[G]$ is a direct summand of an order in $F[G_{\alpha}]$ and hence (2) implies (1).
+Hence the equivalence between (2) and (3) is a consequence thereof and commensurability of the unit group of $\Z$-orders in $F[G_{\alpha}]$ (see \cite[Lemma 4.6.9]{EricAngel1}).
+Also any order in $F^{\alpha^i}[G]$ is a direct summand of an order in $F[G_{\alpha}]$ and hence (2) implies (1).
 The main bulk of the proof goes into proving that (1) implies (2).
-More precisely we will show that $G_{\alpha}$ and $F$ are of the form (i)-(iv).
+More precisely, we will show that $G_{\alpha}$ and $F$ are of the form (i)-(iv).
 In those cases one can directly see that $\U(R[G_{\alpha}])$ is finite (e.g. this can be deduced from \cite[Theorem 1.5.6.]{EricAngel1}, handling the case $R=\Z$, together with Dirichlet unit theorem \cite[Theorem 5.2.4.]{EricAngel1}).